falkodev/apos-nuxt-demo/README.md

 })
 ```

-Now, when `http://localhost/cms` is reloaded, there is a new "Orders" item in the admin bar:
+Now, when `http://localhost/cms` (or `http://localhost:1337/cms` if not using Docker) is reloaded, there is a new "Orders" item in the admin bar:

 <br><img src=".readme-assets/admin-bar-orders.png" width="800"><br>